seek-oss/skuba/README.md

   a message queue is employed between the source topic and the Lambda function, and unprocessed events are sent to a dead-letter queue for manual triage.

+- `oss-npm-package`

+  A public npm package published via [semantic-release] pipeline.

+  This is intended for [seek-oss] projects.

 - `private-npm-package`

-  Set up a new private npm module published using a semantic release pipeline.
+  A private npm package published via [semantic-release] pipeline.

-  At the moment this only supports the `@seek` private npm org.
+  This is intended for [SEEK-Jobs] projects under the `@seek` npm org.

 - `github →` (experimental)